What is CCS?

 Payment for carbon captured through DAC and utilized in EOR or other industrial processes increased to $130 from $50/tonne.

-Power Generation facilities will now be eligible for credits if they emit 18,750 tonnes of CO2 per year, down from 500,000.
+Power Generation facilities now qualify for credits if they emit 18,750 tonnes of CO2 per year, down from 500,000.

-Direct Air Capture Facilities are now only required to capture 1,000 tonnes of CO2 each year, instead of 100,000 tonnes.
+Direct Air Capture Facilities only need to capture 1,000 tonnes of CO2 annually, instead of 100,000.

-Extended Credit Availability: The credit is now able to be claimed for 12 years past the date of installation, and facilities that begin construction prior to 2033 are now retroactively eligible to receive the credit.
+Extended Credit Availability: The credit can be claimed for 12 years post-installation, and facilities starting construction before 2033 are retroactively eligible.

-Direct Repayment: Carbon capture project developers can now receive 45Q as a fully refundable direct payment as if it were an overpayment of taxes.
-For-profit, tax-paying entities can only realize the direct pay option for five years after the carbon capture equipment is placed in service.
-After which they will need to sell credits if the amount of credits exceeds their tax burden.
-Tax-exempt entities such as states, municipalities, Tribes, and cooperatives can realize the direct pay option for the full 12 years after the carbon capture equipment is placed in service.
+Direct Repayment: Carbon capture project developers can receive 45Q as a refundable direct payment, similar to a tax overpayment.
+For-profit entities can use this option for five years post-equipment installation, after which they must sell credits if they exceed their tax burden.
+Tax-exempt entities like states, municipalities, Tribes, and cooperatives can use the direct pay option for the full 12 years post-equipment installation.

 What is DAC?

-Direct Air Capture is an industrial process that removes carbon dioxide from the atmosphere by passing air over a compound that binds carbon dioxide and removes it from the air.
-The CO2 can then be removed from that compound and stored for later use, or permanently sequestered in the ground.
-The compound can then be recycled and used to capture more CO2.
-LandGate’s CCS PowerVal tool can account for the economics of using different CO2 sources.
+Direct Air Capture is an industrial process that extracts carbon dioxide from the atmosphere by passing air over a compound that binds CO2, removing it from the air.
+The CO2 can then be extracted from the compound and stored for future use or permanently sequestered underground.
+The compound can be recycled for further CO2 capture.
+LandGate’s CCS tools evaluate the economics of using different CO2 sources.

 What land data is needed to conduct CCUS/CCS projects under the IRA?